Prime Minister of India: Eligibility

-Once a candidate is elected as the prime minister, they must vacate their posts at any private or government companies and may take up the position only on completion of their term.
+Once a candidate is elected as the prime minister, he must vacate his posts at any private or government companies and may take up the position only on completion of his term.

 Oaths of office and secrecy

-The prime minister is required to make and subscribe in the presence of the President of India before entering office, the oath of office and secrecy, as per the Third Schedule of the Constitution of India.
+The prime minister is required to make and subscribe in the presence of the president of India before entering office, the oath of office and secrecy, as per the Third Schedule of the Constitution of India.